Red4mber/Mycelium/README.md

 # Mycelium

 Mycelium is a lightweight Command and Control (C2) server written in Rust.
-This project is in its early stages and currently offers basic functionality.
-I just finished migrating the entire project from PostgreSQL to SurrealDB - It  took me an eternity, but it's done, I can finally get back working on meaningful changes to this

-## Features
+## Some Features

-- Configurable API endpoints via `settings.toml`
-- Basic implant for API testing with rudimentary enumeration using [Thermite](https://github.com/Red4mber/Thermite), my malware development rust library.
+- A basic implant for testing purpose using [Thermite](https://github.com/Red4mber/Thermite), an offensive rust library.
 - SurrealDB database integration.
 - JWT-based authentication for operators